 IEM is the first attempt in history to apply the scientific method to optimize the configuration of commercial entities.
 Optimal configuration, as defined under IEM, is aimed at maximizing profit under a given a set of conditions.

-For everyday use, Cybernetics IEM can be condensed into 5 imperative principles.
+For everyday use, Cybernetics IEM can be condensed into 5 imperatives.

 IEM is a highly abstract universal paradigm.
-Local IEM solutions are derived by applying these universal IEM principles to the conditions of a specific problem.
+Local IEM solutions are derived by applying these universal IEM imperatives to the conditions of a specific problem.

 Amazingly, Cybernetics IEM adequately models the most unexpected organizations and objects.